Hillary Bor

 Hillary Bor (born November 22, 1989) is a Kenyan-born American track and field athlete.
 He qualified for the 2016 Olympics by finishing in second place in the 3000 meters steeplechase at the 2016 United States Olympic Trials.

+Early career

 Bor attended Arnesens High School south of Eldoret, where he ran a 9:15 steeplechase and was district champion in the long jump and pole vault.
 He also ran a 3:55 1500 meters in high school.

 In 2007 he won a scholarship to Iowa State University, where he placed fourth in the steeplechase at the 2008 NCAA Championships in 8:36.84 earning All-American status.
 He improved that to second place in 2009 and added an Academic All American status to another All American improving his personal best to 8:35.12.
 In 2010 he finished third at the NCAAs.
 His senior year earned him second team Academic All American.